 Day 3: Salzburg.
 The episcopal city-state of Salzburg once played a major role in European culture and politics, and the old town centre has scarcely changed since the days of its greatness two centuries ago.
-Among the places visited are the gardens and stair hall of Schloss Mirabell, churches by the greatest master of Austrian Baroque, Fischer von Erlach, the Late-Gothic Franciscan church and the mighty cathedral, the first major Baroque building north of the Alps.
-First of two nights in Linz.
+Among the places visited are the mighty cathedral, the first major Baroque building north of the Alps, and the Residenz, which was for centuries the official residence of the prince-archbishops.
+Overnight in Linz.

-Day 4: Linz, Wilhering, St Florian.
+Day 4: Linz, Wilhering, Artstetten.
 The Danube city of Linz, capital of Upper Austria, has a very attractive historic centre with a town hall and several churches of architectural importance.
 The monastery church at Wilhering beside the Danube has the finest Rococo interior in Austria.
-The buildings of the great Augustinian monastery of St Florian span the Baroque era, beginning with the church by Carlo Carlone and culminating in the mighty Marble Hall by Jakob Prandtauer.
+Schloss Artstetten was rebuilt in the 16th century and again for Archduke Franz Ferdinand, whose descendants still live here.
+First of two nights in Dürnstein.